 Action1 is a cloud-based remote monitoring and management solution that proactively promotes better cybersecurity practices, increasing IT productivity in the process.
 Many businesses rely on this solution for comprehensive security patching and full-service remote management.

-With the free version of the cloud service, Action1 supports up to 50 endpoints without any functional limitations.
-As a result, this service is excellent for supporting remote employees or those who work from home while maintaining the same IT security standard of an office-based environment.
+Try Action1 RMM free version up to 50 endpoints without any functional limitations.
+This service is excellent for supporting remote employees or those who work from home while maintaining the same IT security standard of an office-based environment.